 There is no big game hunting at MNWR, so deer — like these mule deer bucks — abound.
 (Photo: Barbara Wheeler/FWS)

-The group says its goal is to return MNWR to local control, but it has offered few specifics on how that would happen.
-Bundy believes Roosevelt overstepped U.S. authority by protecting MNWR in the first place, so his long-range vision for the sanctuary seems unlikely to mimic such a big-picture endeavor.
+The militants wanted to return MNWR to local control, but offered few specifics on how that would happen.
+Bundy has said he believes Roosevelt overstepped U.S. authority by protecting MNWR in the first place, so the protestors' long-range vision for the sanctuary was unlikely to ever mimic such a big-picture endeavor.